SKETCH: Semantic Key-Point Conditioning for Long-Horizon Vessel Trajectory Prediction: Results

 \subsection{Next Key Point Prediction Accuracy}

 This section evaluates the effectiveness of our Next Key Point (NKP) prediction models.
-We compare three variants: pretrain-c, the MiniMind model trained from scratch; sft-c, a closed-set probabilistic fine-tuned MLP; and sft-o-s2, an open-set supervised fine-tuned model capable of extending to unseen key points derived by contrastive learning.
+We compare three variants: \textit{pretrain-c}, the MiniMind model trained from scratch; \textit{sft-c}, a closed-set probabilistic fine-tuned MLP; and \textit{sft-o-s2}, an open-set supervised fine-tuned model capable of extending to unseen key points derived by contrastive learning.

 As shown in Table~\ref{tab: stage2}, all our proposed models significantly outperform the Random Forest baseline~\cite{zhang2020ais}.
-Among them, pretrain-c achieves the highest closed-set accuracy (98.98\%), while sft-c also performs strongly (95.44\%).
-The open-set fine-tuned sft-o-s2 attains slightly lower accuracy (93.61\%) but offers the advantage of seamless generalization to new NKPs through simple database extension, without retraining.
+Among them, pretrain-c achieves the highest closed-set accuracy (98.98\%), while sft-o-s2 also performs strongly (95.46\%) and offers the advantage of seamless generalization to new NKPs through simple database extension, without retraining.
+The sft-c attains slightly lower accuracy (92.32\%).
 This demonstrates both the effectiveness of the fine-tuning procedure and its potential for application to other evolving prediction tasks.

 Considering the trade-off between accuracy and flexibility, we adopt sft-o-s2 for integrated inference in subsequent experiments, as it provides robust performance while supporting scalable, open-set NKP prediction.